vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 after eating.
 This further suggests that the lavash is at least partly responsible for the tingling sensation.

+### Nineteen days later (2024-05-14)

+I had a little bit of residual abdominal discomfort in the morning, but not enough to get in the way of my doing stuff.
+I was able to go out shopping, cook food, etc. The pain also lessened as the day progressed.
+I think this is consistent with the story that it was due to the whole wheat lavash consumption, and I am recovering as the time since the lavash consumption increases.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more